 As of May 31, 2007, there were 230 holders of record of our common stock and 42 holders of record of preferred stock, which will automatically be converted into common stock at the completion of this offering.
 For purposes of calculating amounts beneficially owned by a shareholder before the offering, the number of shares deemed issued and outstanding was 5,044,630 shares of common stock as of May 31, 2007.
 The percentage of beneficial ownership after this offering is based on shares of common stock.
-For purposes of calculating the percentage beneficially owned after the offering, the number of shares deemed outstanding includes all shares deemed to be outstanding before the offering, all shares into which our outstanding shares of preferred stock will be converted as a result of the offering and all shares being sold in the offering.
+For purposes of calculating the percentage beneficially owned after the offering, the number of shares of common stock.
+For purposes of calculating the outstanding includes all shares deemed to be outstanding before the offering, all shares into which our outstanding shares of preferred stock will be converted as a result of the offering and all shares being sold in the offering.